Mick Malthouse: Collingwood: 2000–2011

-In the 2006 season, Collingwood under Malthouse returned to the final series after finishing fifth on the ladder.
-But were eliminated in the elimination final by Western Bulldogs by forty-one points.
-In the 2007 season, Collingwood under Malthouse made the finals again, but were eliminated by the eventual premiers Geelong in the preliminary final by five points.
-In the 2008 season, Collingwood under Malthouse made the finals again, but were eliminated by St Kilda in the semi-final by thirty-four points.
+In the 2006 season, Collingwood under Malthouse returned to the finals series after finishing fifth on the ladder, but were defeated in the elimination final by Western Bulldogs by 41 points.
+In the 2007 season, Collingwood made the finals again, but were eliminated by the eventual premiers Geelong in the preliminary final by five points.
+In the 2008 season, Collingwood returned to the finals but were eliminated by St Kilda in the semi-final by 34 points.

 In July 2009, Collingwood Football Club president Eddie McGuire produced a succession plan in which Malthouse was to hand over the coaching reins to club legend and assistant coach Nathan Buckley at the end of the 2011 season.
 Also in the 2009 season, Collingwood under Malthouse made the finals again but were eliminated by the eventual premiers Geelong in the preliminary final by seventy-three points.

-In the 2010 season, Malthouse guided Collingwood to a premiership win after the first drawn AFL/VFL grand final since 1977, where Collingwood under Malthouse claimed premiership success with a resounding 56-point win over St Kilda in the replay in the 2010 AFL Grand Final, where the final score was Collingwood 16.12 (108) to St Kilda 7.10 (52).
-This was the club's biggest ever win in a grand final and the first since 1990.
+In the 2010 season, Malthouse guided Collingwood to a premiership win after the first drawn AFL/VFL grand final since 1977, where Collingwood claimed premiership success with a resounding 56-point win over St Kilda in the replay of the 2010 AFL Grand Final, where the final score was Collingwood 16.12 (108) to St Kilda 7.10 (52).
+This was the club's biggest ever win in a grand final and its first since 1990.